KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       -h, --help  Show this message and exit.

     Commands:
-      nets  Execute sweep on the ip/port combinations...
+      nets  Execute sweep on the ip/port combinations defined by the --subnet...

 .. _`smicli sweep nets --help`: